michaelthomasletts/michaelthomasletts.github.io/content/blog/brs-rationale.md

 [^1]: [TL;DR Sec](https://tldrsec.com/p/tldr-sec-282) and [CloudSecList](https://cloudseclist.com/issues/issue-290/), to be specific.

-[^2]: I won't spoonfeed you.
-I cannot possibly account for every single circumstance for every single AWS service or scenario.
-I am happy to clarify the more glaring examples, but I should not be expected to exhaustively list *everything*.
-Sorry - them's the brakes.
+[^2]: These examples are representative, not exhaustive.
+Covering every AWS service and edge case isn’t realistic, but I’ve highlighted the more common pitfalls.

 [^3]: This is why I [deprecated the `ecs` module](https://github.com/michaelthomasletts/boto3-refresh-session/pull/78).